DēP: 2018–2019

-DeP was named one of 2019 Top 50 Black Professionals & Entrepreneurs of Texas awarded by D Mars Magazine, and recognized by the US Congress for his work in helping develop young talent and entrepreneurship.
+DēP was named one of 2019 Top 50 Black Professionals & Entrepreneurs of Texas awarded by D Mars Magazine, and recognized by the US Congress for his work in helping develop young talent and entrepreneurship.

 The Tom Joyner Foundation launched a podcast in 2019, HBCUbiquity, that spotlights HBCU's and the lifestyle around them.
 Calling upon DeP to write and perform the podcast opening song for the opening of the podcast.

-2020–present
+In 2019, DēP joined Kanye West' Sunday service collective as one of its early members.

+2020–2025

-In 2020, DeP was asked to be a part of performances with John Legend, including the BET Awards performance and the two day performance at the first virtual Democratic National Convention.
-DeP has provided background vocals for Beyonce to honor the loss of Los Angeles basketball player, Kobe Bryant.
+In 2020, DēP was asked to be a part of performances with John Legend, including the BET Awards performance and the two day performance at the first virtual Democratic National Convention.
+DēP has provided background vocals for Beyonce to honor the loss of Los Angeles basketball player, Kobe Bryant.
 He also stage managed the 50th anniversary for the Southeast Inspirational Choir.
 The concert featured the choir, Yolanda Adams, of which he directed her hit song with the choir "You Made The Difference", Donald Lawrence, Kim Burell, Kathy Taylor and The Walls Group.
-On September 4, to commemorate his 38th birthday, DeP partnered with Nathaniel Kemp of Digital Frog Photography, and released a limited edition photo collection, 'X-pression 38'.
+On September 4, to commemorate his 38th birthday, DēP partnered with Nathaniel Kemp of Digital Frog Photography, and released a limited edition photo collection, 'X-pression 38'.
 The collection has 38 limited edition photos from a two-year shoot that the duo collaborated on to be a part of a 2022 project entitled Rebirth.